-The catch-all medical name for a condition where the veins in the lower part of the leg are under increased pressure is “chronic venous insufficiency” (CVI).
+A medical term for the condition where veins in the lower part of the leg are under increased pressure, secondary to valve dysfunction is “chronic venous insufficiency” (CVI).

-- Increased pressure within the leg veins associated with chronic venous insufficiency may result in a variety of symptoms including heaviness, tiredness, aching, itching, or pain.
+- Increased pressure within the leg veins secondary to venous reflux may result in a variety of symptoms including leg heaviness, aching, fatigue, cramping, restlessness, itching or pain.

-- Spider veins and varicose veins can be asymptomatic but may result in symptoms of burning, tingling, itching or localized discomfort.
+- Spider veins and varicose veins can be asymptomatic, but can also cause symptoms of burning, tingling, itching or localized discomfort.
 In addition spider veins and varicose veins may be of cosmetic concern to many patients.

-- Leg symptoms secondary to venous insufficiency are generally exacerbated by prolonged standing (or sitting) and are relieved by elevation of the leg(s).
+- Leg symptoms secondary to venous reflux are generally exacerbated by prolonged standing (or sitting) and are relieve by elevation of the leg(s).

-- In advanced cases of venous insufficiency, the skin around the ankle may become stained a brown color or may develop progressive leathery thickening.
-In severe cases, wounds or ulcers can also occur.
+- In advanced cases the skin around the ankle may become stained (typically a brown / bronze or reddish color), or develop progressive leathery thickening.
+In severe cases skin breakdown (venous ulcer) can occur.

-Patients with prominent varicose veins or symptoms suggestive of venous insufficiency merit evaluation by a vascular specialist.
+Patients with prominent varicose veins or symptoms suggestive of venous reflux merit evaluation by a vascular specialist.

 A review of past medical and surgical conditions, current symptoms, medications, and physical examination are routinely performed.
 The decision about whether to perform adjunctive diagnostic testing is based upon the patient’s symptoms and exam findings.

-The most commonly used test to evaluate the structure and function of the veins in the legs is “duplex ultrasound”.
+The most commonly used test to evaluate the structure and the function of the leg veins is “duplex ultrasound”.
 Duplex ultrasound is a painless study that involves using a hand-held ultrasound probe to shine high-frequency sound-waves through the skin, allowing visualization of the leg veins.
 The duplex study is able to visualize both the “superficial veins” and the “deep veins” in the legs.
-If present, abnormalities of valve function and venous blood clots are readily identifiable.
+If present, abnormalities of valve dysfunction and venous blood clots are readily identifiable.

-On an infrequent basis, additional diagnostic tests such as venogram (injection of dye into the vein supplemented by X-ray imaging), or CT-scanning are required.
+On an infrequent basis, additional diagnostic tests such as a venogram (injection of dye into the vein supplemented by X-ray imaging), or CT-scanning may be required.